Please see our affiliate notice, located on the sidebar. Thank you for supporting Scratch Made Food! & DIY Homemade Household!

 A Simple Nut Bread, naturally sweetened, whole grain delicious!

-We didn't always cook and bake with whole grains.
-No, not at all!
+The truth is, I didn't always cook and bake with whole grains.

-I was raised on white flour baked goods, and pasta.
-When we ate rice, it too was white.
-I was not a big fan of whole grains as a kid or even as a young adult.
+I was raised on white flour baked goods, white bread and pasta.
+When we ate rice, it too, was white.
+It won't surprise you to hear me say, that I was not a big fan of whole grains as a kid or even as a young wife and mother.
 They tasted coarse to me, dry and unappealing.
-Funny, right?
-But you will find the recipes I offer here are far from dry, coarse, or dull.
-They are everything home baked goods should be, moist and delicious.
+Funny, in many ways, as I look back on my life!
+I also thought that since I did not want to eat food like that, why would anyone else...so we didn't!
+Honestly, you will find that the recipes I offer here are far from dry, coarse, or even dull.
+They are everything home baked goods should be, moist, flavorful and delicious.
 This Simple Nut Bread would be a perfect recipe to begin your own transition to whole grain cooking and baking.
 Because it ticks all the boxes!

 Our transition to whole wheat baking has been educational as well as delicious.

-The first lesson I learned was don't use whole wheat flour from the grocery store.
+The first lesson I learned was, don't use whole wheat flour from the grocery store.
 Why?
 It is older than one month after milling and the oxidation has begun.
-Which leads to a bitter flavor.
-After that long and difficult to understand lesson, I began educating myself about the different types of wheat and other whole grains.
+And oxidation is where the bitter flavor comes from.
+If you have a natural foods store near you, and you can get freshly ground flour, once home store it in the freezer.
+Where it will keep fresher far longer than stored at room temperature.
+Once I knew about oxidation being the reason of my disdain for whole wheat anything, the real learning began.
+I began educating myself about the different types of wheat and other whole grains.
 But the learning did not stop there.
-Other lessons have included how to grind the grain including the different types of flour such as bread flour, Graham flour, standard flour, or my very own favorite, pastry flour.
+Additional lessons have included how to grind the grain including the different types of flour such as bread flour, Graham flour, standard/regular flour, or my favorite, pastry flour.

 I started out with a used grain mill off of Craigslist...for $20.00!

 The first grain mill I owned, was an attachment to my stand mixer.
 It had settings for standard ground flour, as well as one for a course ground flour.
 So when I first started out, I used the coarse grind (essentially Graham Flour) setting for bread, and the standard setting for everything else.
-We were pretty happy with the results, because the flour was fresh and it had no bitter taste!
-That is until I decided to get the equipment that I knew would serve us well.
-Now I pretty much make everything using flour from the pastry flour setting.
+We were pretty happy with the results, because the flour was fresh and more importantly it had no bitter taste!
+From there I knew it was time to invest in our nutritional health, and I did.
+That is when I decided to get the equipment that I knew would serve us better.
+Either a new or a used grain mill, it did not matter to me.
+The end result?
+We are now a whole wheat flour in the pantry, kind of kitchen!

 How did Graham Crackers get their name?

 Coarse ground whole wheat flour is also called Graham flour.
 If you have ever eaten a Graham Cracker, you have eaten Graham flour.
 A bit of history behind the name, Graham flour is named after Dr. Sylvester Graham a minister who believed in eating whole foods, especially whole grains.
-During the 1830's He invented a style of grinding flour that was known as Graham Flour.
+During the 1830's He invented a style of grinding flour, that was known as Graham Flour.
 From that flour, crackers were baked, hence the name Graham Crackers.
 And while I love graham crackers, I don't want all my home-baked goods to have that rustic texture often found in graham crackers.
 So I was quite excited to grind up my first batch of whole wheat pastry flour and give baking another go!
+Especially desserts, the one area I had the most concern about regarding texture and enjoyment.

-And from there I have not looked back, it is whole wheat flour in our pantry.
+And from there I have not looked back, there is only whole wheat flour in our pantry.

 Thoughts on this recipe: